davenverse/shellfish/docs/files/file_manipulation.md

 ## Creating files and directories

-In this section, you'll see how to create new files and directories, as well as delete existing ones.
+In this section, you will see how to create new files and directories, as well as delete existing ones.

 ### `createFile`

-Creates a new file in the specified path, failing if the parent directory doesn’t exist.
+Creates a new file in the specified path, failing if the parent directory does not exist.
 You can also specify some permissions if you wish.
 To see what the `exists` function does, see [the reference](#exists):

 ```scala mdoc:invisible
 // This sections adds every import to the code snippets